mhaberler/radiosonde-datacollector/README.md

 The University of Wyoming runs an archive of soundings with pretty good coverage - [example here](http://weather.uwyo.edu/cgi-bin/bufrraob.py?datetime=2021-02-24%2012:00:00&id=10238&type=TEXT:LIST).
 This website is also used from [Python code](https://unidata.github.io/python-gallery/examples/SkewT_Example.html).

 ## Credits
-The MADIS processing code is a straight lift from [skewt](https://github.com/johnckealy/skewtapi/blob/master/scripts/query_madis.py) - thanks, John!
+The idea to use MADIS came from [skewt](https://github.com/johnckealy/skewtapi/blob/master/scripts/query_madis.py) - thanks, John!